 – McGill University

-The salary of an individual is highly subjective and varies depending upon the university you went and the part of country you reside into.
+The salary of an individual is highly subjective and varies depending upon the university you went to and the part of the country you reside in.
 But on average, a Mechanical Engineer salary in Canada is $58,500 per year.
 Or you can say that it is $30 per hour.
-At entry level positions, candidates are likely to get paid lesser than the others, therefore, your starting package will be somewhat around $34,710 per year.
+At entry-level positions, candidates are likely to get paid lesser than the others, therefore, your starting package will be somewhat around $34,710 per year.
 But as you gain experience in the field, you can make up to $99,450 per year.

 Studying in Canada can be one of the most enriching experiences a student can have throughout his academic career.
 So if you want to join in on the success bandwagon and are unsure of how to apply for foreign colleges, worry not.
 From finding the best university and course combination to providing post-admission services, we cover it all.
 So to begin the journey to your dream academia, connect with us at Leverage Edu.
-Book an E-meeting with our career experts to get personalised recommendations and services.
+Call us at 1800572000 and book an e-meeting with our career experts to get personalised recommendations and services.